maul-esel/COM-Classes/spec.markdown

 * COM is deeply integrated in the system, it is not guaranteed to work on non-Windows system.
 Especially how COM is laid out in memory and which interfaces are implemented by which classes might differ.

 * IronAHK is built on top of the .NET framework.
-It is questionable whether COM calls as they are realized right now (i.e. calls to functions in memory) would be allowed by the .NET framework.
+It is questionable whether COM calls as they are realized right now (i.e. calls to functions in memory) would be allowed by the .NET framework, as they call unmanaged code.

 * If the syntax or behaviour of IronAHK differs from other versions (i.e. AutoHotkey\_L or AutoHotkey v2), there must be a separate branch for it.

+* There might be some builtin feature which makes CCF unnecessary.

 #### Important differences to consider
 When transferring code from AutoHotkey\_L to AutoHotkey v2 or vice versa, important differences to consider include: